A Minimal Formulation of Session Types: The Sessions of Trios in Concert: Decomposing Session-Typed Processes

 \end{definition} The above definition is minimal in its use of sequencing, which is only present in recursive session types such as $\trec{t}{\btout{U}\vart{t}}$ and $\trec{t}{\btinp{U}\vart{t}}$---these are tail-recursive session types with exactly one session prefix.
 Clearly, this minimal type structure induces a reduced set of typable \HO processes.
-A type system for \HO based on minimal session types can be straightforwardly obtained by specializing the definitions, typing rules, and results summarized in \secref{sec:types}.
+A type system for \HO with minimal session types can be straightforwardly obtained by specializing the definitions, typing rules, and results summarized in \Cref{sec:types}.

 We refer to \HO processes and terms typeable with minimal session types as \emph{MST processes and terms}, respectively.

 We now define how to ``slice'' a standard session type into a \emph{list} of minimal session types.
 We need the following auxiliary definition. \begin{definition}[Predicates on Types and Names] Let $C$ be a channel type. \begin{itemize} \item We write $\tr(C)$ to indicate that $C$ is a tail-recursive session type. \item Given $u:C$, we write $\lin{u}$ if a session type (i.e. $C = S$ for some $S$) that is not tail recursive. \end{itemize} With a slight abuse of notation, we write $\tr(u)$ to mean $u:C$ and $\tr(C)$ (and similarly for $\neg \tr(u)$). \end{definition}